Earth Pigments & Natural Paints

 date Wednesday 3 and Thursday 4 June 2026

-venue location in York tba 1 week prior to class start
+venue location in York tba one week prior to class start

 From raw earth to luminous paint: rediscovering colour through minerals…

-This two-day masterclass introduces participants to the rich material possibilities of earth pigments and the processes used to transform raw mineral colour into usable paints.
+This two-day workshop introduces participants to the rich material possibilities of earth pigments and the processes used to transform raw mineral colour into usable paints.

 Working with both personal samples and a curated collection of earth pigments, participants will explore how colour, texture and particle behaviour influence the character of natural pigments.
 Through a series of practical studio processes, the workshop guides participants through the early stages of pigment preparation, including selecting raw materials, grinding, levigation and testing for hue, value and texture.